NethServer/ns8-mail/clamav/README.md

 ## Commands

 - `download-sigs` Download signatures with one of the available methods:
-     1. `cus` (clamav-unofficial-sigs)
+     1. `cus`, `cus-low`, `cus-medium`, `cus-high`, `cus-disable` (clamav-unofficial-sigs)
      2. `freshclam` (Freshclam)

   Method name is passed as first command argument.
 Additional arguments are passed to the downloader executable.
+The `cus-*` variants implicitly invoke `set-cus-rating` before the download starts to adjust the rating configuration.

 - `set-cus-rating` This command sets the value of `default_dbs_rating` in the `user.conf` file.
-Pass the value (e.g. `LOW`) as the first argument to the command.
+Pass the value (e.g. `LOW`, `MEDIUM`, `HIGH` or `DISABLE`) as the first argument to the command.
+See the clamav-unofficial-sigs documentation for the meaning of those values;
+  `MEDIUM` is the recommended default.